evanstuart32/Vancouver-Housing-List-Prices-Web-Scrape/README.md

 "Listings_By_Neighborhoods_Vancouver" is the dataframe that contains the median house list price by each location in Vancouver and also includes median price per squarefoot.

 "Vancouver Housing Prices Listings" file contains all the R Studio code associated with the entire process and has some commentary explaining parts of the code.

 "Rplot01" plots squarefeet and price and is fitted with a regression line.

+"Zone V Median_list" plots the specific zones in Vancouver against the Median List price provided by the sample